emer/axon/sims/benchlvis/bench-results.md

 # 1.7.24 Sender-based Synapses

-In general, Path.Learn.Trace.SubMean = 1 is *very slow* on AMD64 -- very sensitive to out-of-order processing.
+In general, Path.Learn.DWt.SubMean = 1 is *very slow* on AMD64 -- very sensitive to out-of-order processing.
 It is now set to 0 for the bench case -- can twiddle and test.
 Makes very little difference on the mac.

 Note: it was critical to do parallel threading for GiFmSpikes at the layer level -- unclear why but this made a huge difference on Linux / AMD64, but not on the Mac (usual story).